Friedenswald, Missouri

 Friedenswald is a village that was incorporated in 2008 and ratified by the Camden County, Missouri Commission under the Missouri Village Law.
-Friedenswald is located in the central part of Camden County, Missouri on Lake Road 5-89.
+Friedenswald is located in the central part of Camden County, Missouri, on Lake Road 5-89.
 It comprises approximately 65 acres and is governed by a board of trustees.
-The village is one of the smallest in the U.S. having a population of 2.
+The village is one of the smallest in the U.S.; as of the 2020 census, Friedenswald had a population of 4.